wlee88/the-movie-db/README.md

   to make a smart back button which is aware of the color and can display the inverse of the background color average.
 - Would be nice if the app scrolled to the search bar when you click back when viewing a movie.
+- Would be great to hide the keyboard when the user finishes searching for a movie (i.e either clicks away or presses enter).
+- Currently API calls to retrieve movies are cached.
+It'd be great to have a background worker checking if this data is stale - and notify the user to refresh.
+In my opinion this would create a better UX experience over simply overriding stale data without asking the user - the reason being that the user won't understand what is going on, may perceive the the auto refresh as a glitch and we will lose user's trust in our interface.

 ## Code scaffolding